marwahaha/berkeleystreets/README.md

-# Streets of Berkeley CA
+# Streets of Berkeley, CA

-What streets are in Berkeley?
-Have you seen them all?
+What are all in the streets in Berkeley?
+Where have I never been before?

 ## 1. Query for data

-I went to [this site](https://www.melissa.com/v2/lookups/addresssearch/?number=&street=&city=Berkeley&state=CA&zip=&fmt=json&id=) and copied the results to `data.json`.
+I went to [this site](https://www.melissa.com/v2/lookups/addresssearch/?number=&street=&city=Berkeley&state=CA&zip=&fmt=json&id=) to get all street names of Berkeley.
+I copied the results to `data.json`.

 ## 2. Parse out street names
 ```